 Sensorineural Hearing Loss: Causes, Problems, and Brain Training

 A hearing impairment can have a major effect on the quality of life and cause a range of problems.
 The condition often makes communication with others difficult and can also cause some embarrassing situations, as I know from experience.
-Health professionals can help the condition, but sometimes to a limited extent.
+Health professionals can help the condition, although sometimes to a limited extent.
 Some US scientists have shown that one type of brain-training game may be helpful in improving hearing in some people.

 The term “hearing loss” refers to both partial hearing loss (impairment) and complete loss.
 My impairment became noticeable in my forties and is gradually getting worse.
 I wear hearing aids, which are helpful in certain situations.
-Understanding human speech can sometimes be a challenge, however, especially in environments that are crowded and noisy.
+Understanding human speech can often be a challenge, however, especially in environments that are crowded and noisy.
 I would love to train my brain to help my hearing.

 How We Hear: A Brief Overview